Offender at Southeast Correctional Center tests positive for COVID-19

 The washable, fabric face coverings were produced through the Missouri Vocational Enterprises program, Pojmann said, and each offender has been provided two cloth face coverings.

-Face coverings have also been provided to prison staff members, according to Pojmann, and a supply of M95 face masks is available for staff in the case of an outbreak.
+Face coverings have also been provided to prison staff members, according to Pojmann, and a supply of N95 face masks is available for staff in the case of an outbreak.

 Additional containment measures enacted at Missouri prison facilities include enhanced screenings on intake, temperature checks to screen all staff entering any facility or other corrections property, ample cleaning supplies at every prison, around-the-clock medical care at every prison, COVID-19 preparation and training for all staff, COVID-19-enhanced pandemic protocols implemented at every prison and testing available at every prison.